Word4Today

 “For the Son of Man must die, as the Scriptures declared long ago.
 But how terrible it will be for the one who betrays him.
 It would be far better for that man if he had never been born!”
 (Matthew 26:24 NLT)

 So, where is Judas right know?
 Well, according to what Jesus said above, it’s apparent that Judas didn’t enter a place of paradise.
 For Jesus did say “how terrible it will be for the one who betrays him.
 It would be far better for that man if he had never been born.”
-So, even though Judas realized what he did was wrong, he didn’t seek forgiveness from Jesus, nor did he run to the other disciples to confess that he had sinned.
-And again, because he felt he was not worthy to live, he ended up killing himself.
+This is true even though Judas felt remorseful and confessed before the priest and elders that he had sinned against Jesus.
+However, he didn’t seek forgiveness from Jesus, but ended up murdering himself instead.
 And unfortunately, we see this happening today as well.
 For so many people (including those who profess Christ) for one reason or another feel that they need to end their own life.
 But what they don’t know is that they leave behind them family, friends and acquaintances who are devastated, perplexed and heartbroken.
 For as said before, I myself have been a witness of the devastating effect that it has on others.

 Therefore, brothers and sisters in Christ, shouldn’t we be making it our aim to discourage and warn others to stay clear of this act.
 This would be true whether they are confessing Christians or not.
 For when I search God’s word, the only thing I can compare suicide to is: “you shall not murder” (Exodus 20:13 ESV).
 And with that in mind, let’s remember that Revelation 21:8 says that murderers will end up in the Lake of Fire.
 But again, only God knows what’s going through minds of those who take their own life.
 Therefore, (from what I see) we must leave the final judgment up to God himself.